 - Is Peru a happy place? (on what I discovered about happiness in Peru from my time there)

-- Latin America – what is it that makes you so happy? (on Latin America and the importance of community)
+- Latin America – what is it that makes you so happy? (on Latin America and the importance of community in sustaining high happiness)

-- I was at my happiest when (on the country I found the greatest personal happiness and why)
+- I was at my happiest when (about the countries I found the greatest personal happiness in and why)

 My journey involved a lot of happiness, but I also encountered deep personal struggle.
 Here are a few posts about some of that struggle: